Solid Waste Management Master Plan

 I own a business downtown Paris and we have recently lost access to county waste manegement facilities for our recycling.
 I must say, this has HUGELY impacted some businesses downtown and is already impacting the ammount of littering I have seen.
 I don't understand the choice behind this decision?
 Will these services return after the dig?

-ItsPrinxLydia_4855 asked about 1 month ago
+ItsPrinxLydia_4855 asked 6 months ago

 Thank you for your question.